 Light for the World recognises that harassment or bullying may occur in any relationship and is more likely to occur in unequal relationships (e.g. between a supervisor and his/her employee).
-Anyone who is subjected to harassment, bullying or witnesses abuse should, if possible, tell the alleged offender that the conduct is unwanted, unwelcome or forbidden.
-When this is not possible, they can approach one of the designated staff members responsible for receiving complaints (Safeguarding Focal Points, Human Resource Manager).
-They may also report the incident directly to safeguarding@light-for-the-world.org.
-If the CEO is involved in the allegations, the Chairperson of the Board for Light for the World International may be approached.
+Anyone who is subjected to harassment, bullying or witnesses child abuse should, if possible, tell the alleged offender that the conduct is unwanted, unwelcome or forbidden.
+When this is not possible, he/she can approach one of the designated staff members responsible for receiving complaints of harassment, bullying and child abuse (Safeguarding Focal Points, Human Resource Manager).

 If you observe or receive a report of harm or abuse, listen and confirm facts.
 Where possible, ask the person at risk what they want to happen and ensure that the complainant understands the procedures.
-Report the concern to one of the designated staff members (Managers, Safeguarding Focal Points, Human Resources Manager.
-If it involves the CEO, you may approach the Chairperson of the Board for Light for the World International).
+Report the concern to one of the designated staff members (Safeguarding Focal Points, Human Resources Manager).